ACT — Trinsic

 My thoughts are constantly in the past or future.
 I rarely notice what is happening right now.

-I purposely pay attention to what is happening in the present moment.
+I purposely pay attention to the present moment.
 I can anchor here.

 2